Generative AI Series

 the buffer.
 In the case of streaming responses from our AI agent, this has the benefit of ensuring

-our users see the output as soon as it is generated, rather than waiting for the buffer to fill up.json.loads
+our users see the output as soon as it is generated, rather than waiting for the buffer to fill up.Streaming JSON and Structured Output

 (or json.dumps